 The artigo is still half finished, but we recommend opening it to read the following later:

 Gangs and Yakuza in Japan

-Scams and swindles in Japan
+Scams and Scams in Japan

-To this day I remember a store wanting to charge me 2,000 yen on a key chain that could be found for 100 yen at some random store.
+To this day I remember a store wanting to charge me 2,000 yen on a key ring that could be found for 100 yen at some random store.
 The nice women just approached me on the street trying to sell me souvenirs.

 How does Japan manage to reduce its crimes?